Tools handle all of the input events. There are many kinds of predefined Tool classes that implement all of the common operations that users do.

 );

-At this time the syntax for setting properties on predefined subobjects only works for the Diagram class.
+At this time the syntax for setting properties on predefined subobjects only works for the Diagram constructor.

 While each prebuilt tool in GoJS is used for a different purpose, all Tools are guaranteed to share some functions and properties.
 All tools share a general "lifecycle" -- that is, the order in which these common functions are called.
 One can think of this cycle as "starting" when the ToolManager is alerted of some input event and begins searching through the pertinent list of tools (i.e., if the mouse-down event is registered, ToolManager starts searching its ToolManager.mouseDownTools list).
 Below is a diagram representing the general lifecycle of a tool.